naokij/squall/README.md

 JRuby.

-This is a fork of the [Squall Library](https://github.com/site5/squall/) originally written by Site5 and updated by myself (Suhail Patel) to add some modules and update some bits to use the OnApp 3.1 API.
+This is a fork of the [Squall Library](https://github.com/site5/squall/) originally written by Site5 and updated for current needs of cloudnet project (https://github.com/OnApp/cloudnet).

 This is an experimental fork and should only be used after testing with a proper 3.1 instance.
 The current tests still utilise the Site5 v2.3 OnApp API fork but